opensearch-project/documentation-website/_security/configuration/yaml.md

 Mapping a system permission to a user allows that user to modify the system index specified in the permission's name.
 (The one exception is the Security plugin's [system index]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/)).
 The `plugins.security.system_indices.additional_control.enabled` setting provides a way for administrators to make this permission available for or hidden from role mapping.

-When set to `true`, the feature is enabled and users with access to modify roles can add the `system:admin/system_index` as an allowed action and an index pattern in the roles that will be used for system index access.
+When set to `true`, the feature is enabled and users with access to modify roles can add an index pattern and the allowed action `system:admin/system_index` to a role.

 ```yml
 plugins.security.system_indices.additional_control.enabled: true
 ```
 When set to `false`, the permission is disabled and only admins with an admin certificate can make changes to system indexes.
 By default, the setting is `false` for a new cluster.

-To learn more about system index permissions, see [System Index permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/#system-index-permissions) in Permissions documentation.
+To learn more about system index permissions, see [System index permissions]({{site.url}}{{site.baseurl}}/security/access-control/permissions/#system-index-permissions) in Permissions documentation.

 ### Password settings